lynnfaraday/aresmush.com/fs3/fs3-3/tweaking-fs3.md

 # Advantages

 Advantages can be used for things that aren't skills, but that you want people to spend points on in chargen.

 Common things you might use this for:

-* WoD-esque backgrounds (Resources, Connections, Rank, etc.)
-* Merits/Advantages (Ambidexterity, Internal Compass, etc.)
+* Resources
+* Connections
+* Rank
+* Cyberware
 * Powers/Spells - although be careful, because FS3 isn't inherently geared towards fantasy/superhero settings.

+Advantages are more akin to the old Storyteller system Backgrounds than they are to things like CofD merits/flaws, Cortex assets/complications, or Shadowrun positive/negative qualities.
+You can't have different costs/limits for different advantages.
+They're all rated 1-3 and they all cost the same.

+They basically work exactly like background skills, but they're in a separate category because they're... not skills.

 The advantage rating descriptions are pretty vague (Fair/Good/Exceptional), so you should be sure to elaborate on what exactly those ratings mean in your system.
 What is "Fair" rank, for example.